Contact Us for a Free Consultation (213) 542-0979

 • it depends on your criminal record;

-• it depends on your job, your family and all of the things that are important to you.
+• it depends on your job, your family, and all of the things that are important to you.

-Seeking Best Possible Outcome
+Seeking the Best Possible Outcome

-So, don't act from emotion, rather act from knowledge and act from your attorney's advice.
+So, don't act from emotion; rather, act from knowledge and act from your attorney's advice.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.

 Menu